2023 Annual Report on Internal Complaint Handling

 Given the relatively low number of complaints, contact between citizens and employees of the municipality of West Maas en Waal is generally good.

-The complaints in 2023 can all be traced back to the subject of communication.
-It remains important that employees pay attention to their attitude and behavior towards residents and that agreements are honored.
+The complaints in 2023 all relate to the issue of communication.
+It remains important that employees pay attention to their attitude and behavior toward residents and that agreements are honored.

-An adequate response to signals from citizens and clear communication can prevent the need to follow a (formal) complaints procedure.
-Good contact between citizens and employees often prevents a formal procedure.
-Providing citizens with complete and timely information remains essential.
+An appropriate response to feedback from citizens and clear communication can prevent the need to follow a (formal) complaint procedure.
+Good communication between citizens and staff often prevents the need for a formal procedure.
+Providing citizens with complete and timely information is and remains essential.

-Finally, the complaints coordinator would like to thank the complaint handlers, the ombudsman, and the defendants for their dedication and solution-oriented attitude.
-This made it possible to resolve the complaints submitted in an informal manner.
+Finally, the complaints coordinator would like to take this opportunity to thank the complaints handlers, the ombudsman, and the parties against whom the complaints were filed for their dedication and solution-oriented approach.
+Thanks to this, the complaints submitted were resolved informally.

 Beneden-Leeuwen, April 22, 2024.

-The complaints coordinator for the municipality of West Maas en Waal
+The complaint coordinator municipality West Maas en Waal

 E. (Esther) Bakker